American Motors Corporation: Legacy of divisions and facilities

-Former divisions
+Former brands and divisions

 During its history, American Motors bought or created, then later sold and divested itself of several specialized divisions, some of which continue to exist today:

 Kelvinator, the subdivision of Nash-Kelvinator, was sold by American Motors in 1968 to White Consolidated Industries and subsequently became part of Electrolux.
 The Kelvinator Company is still in business.

 Jeep is a brand under Stellantis.
 It was a brand of the Fiat Chrysler Automobiles until January 16, 2021.
-Many Jeep models retained the mechanical specifications and styling cues that were developed by American Motors well into the 1990s or even into the first decade of the 2000s.
+Many Jeep models retained the mechanical specifications and styling cues developed by American Motors well into the 1990s or even into the first decade of the 2000s.

-AM General is now owned by MacAndrews & Forbes Holdings and the Renco Group.
+AM General is now owned by KPS Capital Partners.
 It was organized as an LLC in August 2004.

 Wheel Horse Products Division is now owned by the Toro Company.

-Beijing Jeep was established by American Motors in 1983 to produce Jeeps for the burgeoning Chinese market; the joint venture was inherited by Chrysler and is currently owned by Mercedes-Benz Group, which renamed it Beijing Benz.
+Beijing Jeep was established by American Motors in 1984 to produce Jeeps for the burgeoning Chinese market; the joint venture was inherited by Chrysler and is currently owned by Mercedes-Benz Group, which renamed it Beijing Benz.
 American Motors' trials with the venture were the subject of a book on the venture, "Beijing Jeep", by James Mann.